5.1 Introduction to procurement issues

 5.4.3 For every project, there should be an initial economic appraisal according to NIGEAE guidance to determine a preferred option in terms of the public services to be delivered.
 This should be followed by a separate assessment of all the relevant alternative procurement options available to deliver the preferred option, including conventional methods and others where relevant.

 It is always appropriate to consider the procurement options available, for example in terms of alternative forms of contract.
-Evidence of such considerations, including consultations with DoF’s Central Procurement Directorate (CPD) or other relevant Centre of Procurement Excellence (CoPE), should be recorded in the Outline Business Case (OBC).
+Evidence of such considerations, including consultations with DoF’s Construction & Procurement Delivery (CPD) or other relevant Centre of Procurement Excellence (CoPE), should be recorded in the outline business case (OBC).
 All procurement options should be designed to deliver the same required output specification and their ability to do so should be confirmed.
 The alternatives considered and the justification for selecting the intended form of contract should be stated clearly.

 However, it is rarely necessary to conduct detailed formal option appraisal, nor are detailed quantitative VFM assessment calculations generally required.
 In the great majority of cases, qualitative consideration of alternatives is sufficient and the most appropriate form of contract to suit the project may be decided based on advice from CPD or other relevant CoPE, without such detailed assessment.